gagandeepreehal/gagandeepreehal/README.md

 ____
 ### About

-Gagandeep Reehal is a deep-tech engineer, AI researcher, author and a technology entrepreneur, presently involved in multiple projects related to Applied Artificial Intelligence, Product Design and Inter-disciplinary Research particularly in domain of Cognitive & Human-centered AI, Autonomous Vehicles/Robotics and High Performance Computing

-Having just been 16 years old when he penned down his first book, he has been writing ever since.
-He already has three book publications to his credit, with numerous works having been appeared in various magazines and journals.

-He has mentored and judged 65+ developer/hacking events worldwide, spoken at leading conferences, and is currently building his startup 'Minus Zero' working on Self Driving  Cars in India.
+Gagandeep Reehal is co-founder & CEO of Minus Zero, an autonomous mobility startup based out of India.

+Closely working at an intuitive intersection of cognitive AI, autonomy & product engineering, he is working on a radical shift in how autonomous vehicle problem statement is perceived.

+He has three book publications to his credit, has mentored/judged 65+ developer/hacking events worldwide and spoken at multiple conferences around AI & robotics.

+Minus Zero is accelerating the world's transition to driverless cars, taking up an unconventional approach to Self Driving Vehicles, capable of complete autonomy in the trickiest of traffic conditions.
+They recently became the first company to test an autonomous vehicle live on an unregulated road in India.
 ___